Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 The reasoning, we have data that we wnt to insert into the db and also into prisma and make api calls to recieve it fo rthe app.
 I want to make sure that everything loads server side rather then client side.
 I also need to know how parents and child respond.
 I am also helping Sean with the last steps of set up for the app.

-I will report back my findins at the end of my day.
+I will report back my findings at the end of my day.

+To wrap up my day I learned alot about api in next js which was useful but is till have to figure out how and when to use server side and when not, plus the documentation I have is new so server side rendering is out of data and lots of the resources say to do that which is ironic.
+I also felt pretty accomplished minus the little setbacks.

+6/26/2024

+Today I got a video on how to use api End points in our stack, I am excited to get it working!
+Goal is to make a api endpoint for the user nd use them/ save them on render.